 Solomon understood that wisdom came from God and did not understand why someone would look to the ways of the world for guidance.
 He described it as stupidity and we can agree that walking down the middle of the road is not very smart.
 If you do so, then, you can expect to be hit by traffic and that is crazy.

-I find more bitter than death the woman who is a snare, whose heart is a trap and whose hands are chains.
-The man who pleases God will escape her, but the sinner she will ensnare.
+I found more bitter than death the woman who is a trap, whose heart is a snare and whose hands are like prison chains.
+The man who pleases God will escape from her, but the sinner will be caught by her.

 Now, Solomon speaks of his personal failure as he describes the dangers of falling for a woman that God has not made for you.
 We must remember that God had told Solomon that the kingdom would be divided after he died because of the fact that he had married a woman that God had said to avoid.
 He fell for her outward beauty and disregarded the wisdom of God.